banelemdhluli/Servlet-JSP-JDBC/README.md

 🧑‍🎓 Student Registration Web Application

-A simple yet elegant Java Web Application that allows users to register students and store their information in a MySQL database.
+An elegant Java Web Application that allows users to register students and store their information in a MySQL database.
 Built with JSP, Servlets, JDBC, and MySQL, this project demonstrates the fundamentals of web development using Java EE.

 👤 Author: Banele Mdhluli
 💻 Language: Java